mdn/browser-compat-data/schemas/collector-report.md

 # The collector report JSON schema

-This document details the structure of reports collected by https://github.com/GooborgStudios/mdn-bcd-collector and stored in https://github.com/GooborgStudios/mdn-bcd-results.
+This document details the structure of reports produced by https://mdn-bcd-collector.appspot.com/, https://mdn-bcd-collector.gooborg.com/, and potentially other tooling.

 ## JSON structure